 - Resignation email with a letter attached

-If you’d like further inspiration, feel free to check out our resignation letter templates library.
+If you’d like further inspiration, feel free to check out our resignation letter templates.

 2-Week Notice Resignation Email